funbox/api-blueprint/API Blueprint Specification.md

     # Data Structures

 #### Description
-This section holds arbitrary data structures definitions defined in the form of [MSON Named Types][].
+This section contains arbitrary data structures definitions defined in the form of [MSON Named Types][].

 Data structures defined in this section **may** be used in any [Attributes section][].